 How to Pay for DigitalOcean, Vultr & Linode From Anywhere (2026)

 Deploying on an overseas VPS but your local card keeps getting declined?
-Here's how to fund DigitalOcean, Vultr, or Linode with a US virtual card you top up using USDT/USDC.
+Here's how to fund DigitalOcean, Vultr, or Linode with a US virtual card you top up in advance.

 1. Why you'd want an overseas VPS